juanartiandy/Project1/README.md

 **STEP 2 - Data cleanup**

 I used PostgreSQL to cleanup the data.
-I utilized SELECT, FROM, ILIKE, CASE, WHEN, THEN, OR, END AS, UNION ALL, and SubQuery to proccess the data.
+I utilized SELECT, FROM, ILIKE, CASE, WHEN, THEN, OR, END AS, UNION ALL, IS, IS NOT, ORDER BY, SubQuery, etc to proccess the data.
 After the data has been cleaned, I extracted it to a CSV file.

 **STEP 3 - Dashboard Creation**